Nowhere in the world there is an ancient site that has more relevance on today’s world than Olympia.

 In the beautiful valley of the river Alpheios, in the Peloponnese, lies the most celebrated sanctuary of ancient Greece.
 Dedicated to Zeus, the father of the gods, it sprawls over the southwest foot of Mount Kronion, at the confluence of the Alpheios and the Kladeos rivers, in a lush, green landscape.

 The earliest finds at Olympia are on the foot of Mt Kronio, where the first sanctuaries and prehistoric cults were established.
 A large number of pottery sherds of the Final Neolithic period (4000 BC) were found on the north bank of the stadium.
 Traces of occupation of the three periods of the Bronze Age were identified in the greater area of the Altis.
-A great tumulus of the Early Helladic II period (2800-2300 BC) was discovered in the lower strata of the Pelopion, while several apsidal structures belong to the Early Helladic III period (2150-2000 BC).
+A great tumulus of the Early Helladic II period (2800-2300 BC) was discovered near the Pelopion, while several apsidal structures belong to the Early Helladic III period (2150-2000 BC).

 It is believed that in 1200 BC the region of Olympia was settled by Aetolians under the leadership of Oxylos, who founded the state of Elis.
 The first sanctuary dedicated to local and Pan-Hellenic deities was established towards the end of the Mycenaean period.
 The Altis, the sacred enclosure with its shady oaks, planes, pines, poplars and olive-trees, was first formed during the 10th and 9th c.BC, when the cult of Zeus was probably established.
 Olympia was subsequently devoted exclusively to worship and for many centuries had no other structures except for the Altis, a walled precinct containing sacrificial altars and the tumulus of the Pelopion.
 The numerous votive offerings, mostly figurines, bronze cauldrons and tripods were placed outdoors, on trees and altars.
 The first figurines representing Zeus, the master of the sanctuary, date to the Geometric period.